lucidworks/fusion-seed-app/README.md

 * A reference application for integrating Fusion into web applications.

 ## Installation Requirements
-This repository is packaged with install, start and stop scripts for a node HTTP server.
-If you wish to use these scripts then Node is a requirement.
+This repository is packaged with a node http server and install, start and stop scripts.
+If you wish to use these scripts then node is a requirement.
 * Node

 ## Installing and Running